ElvisCuiHan/linear-models/README.md

 ## This repo is based on 250 series at the Biostat Department in UCLA.

+- Lecture notes are written by me (Elvis Cui) and some materials are from scientific papers.

 - Bayesian topics include:
   1. Bayesian conjugate linear models (models with conjugate prior).
   2. Connection between Bayesian and frequentist linear models.